 This one is also incorrect!

 Unlike the ACT, the SAT does not have a section devoted specifically to science.
 Instead, the SAT includes graphs and data in other sections of the exam, such as Reading.
-For data reasoning questions, the student will need to interpret the data in the figure and place it in the context of the overall passage.
+For quantitative information questions (which are a subtype of Command of Evidence questions), the student will need to interpret the data in the figure and place it in the context of the overall passage.

 Based on figure 2, the engineers surveyed were most skeptical of the idea that in the event of a reallocation of road space, drivers would change